MM520J/reactcircleci/discussions/d4_hof/README.md

 Let's generalize `map` and `fold` to work on this `tree`.
 Try to implement it on your own!
 Can you describe the what the type of these functions should be?

 To practice with this, let's write a few functions using map and fold define on trees:

+- Write a function to return a `tree` with each value incremented by one:

+- Write a function to return the sum of all the elements of a `tree`: